ibexa/documentation-developer/docs/guide/personalization/developer_guide/content_api.md

 For more information about personalization, see [Introduction](../personalization.md) and [Best practices](../best_practices/recommendation_integration.md).

-The recommendation client provides a REST interface that accepts items in XML format.
+The Personalization client provides a REST interface that accepts items in XML format.
 You can use the interface to post item information within the request's body into the store, and to display or update the items directly.